 By looking at the Battalion diaries available on Ancestry.com we can see where Aird was when he was killed.
 The Battle of the Somme was still raging at the time and the 1st Black Watch were to the south of the river.
 On the 3rd March they moved from Assevillers to huts and billets at Chuignolles.
 Prior to this they had been spending short periods on the front line and in training, staying nearby to offer support when needed.
 There was no mention of any action or death on the 3rd March, only a tally at the end of the month: 1 Officer wounded, 17 O.R.
 [Ordinary Ranks] ditto, 2 O.R. died of wounds and 3 O.R. killed.
 Aird’s pension records show that he was killed in action, so presumably he was one of the last three, probably in the wrong place at the wrong time.

 Thomas Young, on the other hand, survived the war.
 We know he joined RBGE on the 24th April 1914 as a Patrolman (presumably a cross between a policeman and a security guard) and was immediately called up to Aldershot to join the 1st Battalion of the Black Watch becoming one of the first soldiers to cross the English Channel as part of the British Expeditionary Forces, all of this hinting at a previous spell in the army.
 He would have been involved in many of the major battles of the First World War including Mons, Ypres, Loos, the Somme, Passchendaele and finally the storming of the Hindenburg Line at the end of the War.
 At the Black Watch Museum I was made aware of the Black Watch’s history, written by Major-General A.G.
 Wauchope.
-In it is a list of 30 men who were part of the 1st Battalion mustered at Aldershot at the beginning of the War and who were still in the 1st Battalion when the war ended in November 1918.
+In it on page 100 is a list of 30 men who were part of the 1st Battalion mustered at Aldershot at the beginning of the War and who were still in the 1st Battalion when the war ended in November 1918.
 The name Private Thomas Young is on that list, and it may well be that he is RBGE’s Thomas Young, in which case the Black Watch Museum know that he had originally joined in 1905 and would indeed still have been on reserve in 1914.
 I was shown an image of the 1st Battalion at Aldershot as they were about to depart – Thomas Young would have been one of those many men and it was sobering to think that just 30 of them were still in the same battalion for the Armistice (although reserves continually bolstered the battalion of course).
 At present we know nothing more about Thomas Young.
 He did not return to RBGE after he was demobilised on the 22nd February 1919.

 We can look at the 1st Battalion diary for the end of the War though, and get a sense of the atmosphere at the time the men of the 1st Black Watch were being demobilised.
 Major Fowler was the one Officer also present on the list of 30 men surviving in the 1st Battalion from the beginning to the end of the War: